agiq/bikesharing/README.md

 ## Conclusions
 - Simple Linear Regression (SLR): temp displayed a linear red line upward.
 The residual analysis depicted via histogram is normally distributed.
 There is no identifiable pattern found.
 - Multi Linear Regression (MLR): first add one variable, traing the model and reiterate.
 In this process, observe the R-squared and P-value.
 The second method is to add all variables.
 Then, remove the highest P-value one at a time.
 Utilize the corresponding high VIF value to identify the next highest variable to drop.
 Only drop one at a time.
 Manual model training is show the following variables contribute to higher bike rental: season, yr, holiday, weekday, weathersit, temp, and windspeed.
 With that we ended up with 77.8% R-square and 77.9% r2_score.
+In bike_dummy_vars.ipynb, I added more dummy variable.
+The r2_score didn't change but the R2-squared increased from 77.8% to 79.9%.
 - Use Recursive Feature Elimination (RFE) to automate which features to include in training.
 After dropping unwanted variables, the R-squared is 80.9% and the r2_score is 78.9%.
-The following variables positively contribute to the model: 'season', 'yr','holiday','weekday','temp','hum','windspeed','weathersit_2' and 'weathersit_3'.
+After I added more dummy variables in bike_dummy_vars.ipynb, R-squared for RFE jumped from 80.9% to 83% and r2_score increased to 80.3% from 79.9%.
+- Converting categorical variables into dummy variables increased the r2_score.
 - Manual selection of variables for training is a tedious job.
 The automated feature selection is nice, but the computer is not a subject matter expert in your industry.
 Therefore, a hybrid approach is recommended.

 For each of the training method(SLR, MLR, and RFE), plot the error terms, and get r2_score.
 Also, plot y_test against y_test_pred on a scatter plot.